Siftah/get_iplayer/installation.md

 1. Start the installer and follow the wizard in the usual manner.
 The installer will download and install the Windows support programs: RTMPDump, FFmpeg, MPlayer, LAME, AtomicParsley and VLC Media Player.

-2. To start the CLI go to **Start -> get_iplayer -> Get_iPlayer**.
+2. To start the CLI go to **All Programs -> get_iplayer -> Get_iPlayer** on the Start menu.
+In the Windows 8 Start screen, click the **Get_iPlayer** tile.
 The CLI will launch in a console window.
-The working directory of the console window will be the get_iplayer installation directory, typically `C:\Program Files\get_iplayer` or `C:\Program Files\get_iplayer (x86)` on 64-bit Windows.
+The working directory of the console window will be the get_iplayer installation directory, typically `C:\Program Files\get_iplayer` or `C:\Program Files (x86)\get_iplayer` on 64-bit Windows.
 The CLI expects to operate in that directory, so do not change to another location.

-3. **NOTE**: The installer sets the default location for recorded programmes to `iPlayer Recordings` on your Windows desktop.
+3. **NOTE**: Unless you opt to change the default value, the installer sets the location for recorded programmes to `iPlayer Recordings` on your Windows desktop.
 This setting only applies to the user who ran the installer.
 If you have multiple users running get_iplayer on one Windows system, the other users will need to configure their own output folders with the CLI:

 	`get_iplayer --prefs-add --output "%USERPROFILE%/Desktop/iPlayer Recordings"`